 Eat: meat, fish, eggs, some full-fat dairy, non-starchy vegetables, and oils (olive oil, butter, coconut oil etc.)

 Avoid/Limit: grains, bread, pasta, rice, starchy vegetables (potatoes, peas, corn, beans), excessive fruit, and sugar.

-What Does the Research say About Low Carb Diets?
+What Does the Research say about Eating this Way?

 Many cultures around the world have eaten what would be considered a low carb diet for hundreds of years.
 But, the low carb diet didn’t become “mainstream” until the 1990s.
 This popularity triggered many new studies to come out about the low carb diet to assess if it actually works.
 Let’s take a look!

 Low carb diets have shown great promise in weight loss studies so far.
 In fact, three large review studies looking at over 70,000 people found that participants on a low carb diet had significantly decreased body weight and waist circumferences (2-4).